Cherenkov plasmons emission by primordial neutrinos: Neutrino cluster cooling

 One can see in Fig.~\ref{fig:coolparam} that $\Xi<1$ for $T\gtrsim220\,\text{keV}$.
 Thus, if the neutrino cluster with chosen characteristics is formed in the epoch when $T\gtrsim220\,\text{keV}$, the emission of Cherenkov plasmons is effective to cool it down to the temperature $T$ of the outside plasma.
 It happens since the cooling rate is faster than the universe expansion at that time.
 We notice that, in Fig.~\ref{fig:coolparam}, we have $T/m<1$ rather than $T/m\ll1$, which should be in a nonrelativistic approximation.
 Thus, relativistic corrections can, in principle, somehow affect our estimates.

-We also estimated the evolution of the cooling parameter for the cluster shown in Fig.~\ref{fig:clust} by dashed and dash-dotted lines.
+We also estimated the evolution of the cooling parameter for the clusters shown by dashed and dash-dotted lines in Fig.~\ref{fig:clust}.
 For these clusters, it turns out that $\Xi<1$ for $T\gtrsim500\,\text{keV}$.
 It means that these clusters can cool down only in the hot universe where primordial plasma is (ultra-)relativistic.
 The approximation of the nonrelativistic plasma, used in our work, is not applicable in these situations.
-That is why we do not show such $\Xi$ here.
-This behavior of $\Xi$ can be explained by the fact that the emissivity by Cherenkov plasmons is higher at a greater gas temperature.
-Thus, the bigger a cluster is, the faster it cools down.
+That is why we do not show such cooling parameters here.
+This behavior of $\Xi$ can be explained by the fact that the emissivity by Cherenkov plasmons is higher at a greater $T_\text{clust}$.
+Thus, to get the appropriate cooling rate of a cluster with a smaller radius it should be formed in at earlier epoch when the universe temperature is higher.